Placement Capacity

 Placing CSW Responsibilities

-1. If it is known ahead of time that placement may be needed in a home that is inactive or does not have enough capacity, a request for an Emergency RFA Capacity Increase may be made to the RFS Division Inbox (RFSPD@dcfs.lacounty.gov) using the Emergency Request to Change RFA Capacity or Reactivate an Inactive RFA Home form.
+1. If it is known ahead of time that placement may be needed in a home that is inactive or does not have enough capacity, a request for an Emergency RFA Capacity Increase may be made to the RFSD Inbox at (RFSPD@dcfs.lacounty.gov) using the DCFS 732, Emergency Request to Reactivate or Change Capacity and/or Request Capacity Waivers form.

 Requesting an Update When There is a Change in Circumstances on an RFA Approved Home